Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

-The No. 10 Florida Gators (3-1, 0-0 SEC) and the third-ranked rushing attack will meet the Kentucky Wildcats (4-0, 0-0 SEC) and the 21st-ranked rush defense on Saturday, October 2, 2021.
-The Gators are favored by 8.5 points in the contest.
-The total has been set at 55 points for this game.
+The No. 10 Florida Gators (3-1, 0-0 SEC) will test their third-ranked rushing attack against the Kentucky Wildcats (4-0, 0-0 SEC), who have the No. 34 rush defense in the nation, on Saturday, October 2, 2021.
+The Gators are favored by 8.5 points in the outing.
+The over/under is set at 55 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.